nextstrain/nextstrain.org/static-site/content/docs/02-bioinformatics/05-data-formats.md

 Currently this is only used by the flu builds, and generates the frequencies panel you can see at [nextstrain.org/flu](https://nextstrain.org/flu).
 [Here](http://data.nextstrain.org/flu_seasonal_h3n2_ha_2y_tip-frequencies.json) is an example of this file.

+## Input files for Auspice
+_Full information on file format requirements for Auspice and how to get your data into the correct format will be updated soon_

+If you are interested in visualizing Newick trees, which is possible with CSV/TSV metadata files, then you may want to use [auspice.us](https://auspice-us.herokuapp.com/), which lets you drag and frop your files into the browser.